Wounds and skin damage, including ulcers and skin tears, are a common issue for care home residents, taking longer to heal in older adults.

 Wound management and prevention

-Via video call, we provide virtual supervision to ensure safe wound management, use of wound dressings, use of pressure relieving mattresses and other equipment to reduce the risk of developing skin damage.
+Via video call, we provide virtual supervision to ensure safe wound management, safe application of wound dressings, use of pressure relieving mattresses and other equipment to reduce the risk of developing skin damage.
 We can also provide advice and help devise plans with care home staff to support wound prevention.
 This may include guidance on medication management, nutrition and hydration.

 Training on wound care